moorepants/me41035/content/pages/assignments.rst

 :title: Assignments
 :sortorder: 2
-:status: hidden

-.. topic:: Assignments May Change
-   :class: alert alert-warning

-   This describes the assignments from 2022.
-They may change for 2023 and will be finalized just before the course starts.

 The assignments will be done in groups comprised of four or five students.
 The groups will be formed to mix students from the participating universities and